 Did I want to give up?
 Yes.
 Did I cry?
 Probably.
 But I couldn’t stop.
 I had come too far.
 I certainly didn’t have a plan B in mind, and my vision of these perfect cookie Christmas trees, complete with Dove presents underneath, was too great to abandon, merely because of some technical setbacks.

 I don’t think he (BSB) shared my vision.
 “Let’s go to bed!” he said.
-“I can’t!” was my reply.
+“I can’t!”
+I replied.
 He began to express his frustration at my choosing such a complicated project to begin with.
 Most of our neighbors wouldn’t remember to give us gifts.
 Why would it matter if we gave them these?
 He had many compelling and logical arguments.
 At some point I stopped him and told him that he could go to bed.
 This was “my insanity,” and I would see it through to the finish.
 He couldn’t help but laugh through his fatigue and whole-heartedly agree that it was insanity and it was mine!

-This blog may not show the aspects of my personality beyond that of being a wife, mother, and blogger.
-So I will reveal a glimpse of them here: I am a former middle school teacher and a current music/voice teacher.
+This blog may not show the aspects of my personality beyond that of being a wife, mother, and blogger, so I will reveal a glimpse of them here: I am a former middle school teacher and a current music/voice teacher.
 I have been–at various times in my life–a model, actress, and singer (music still being one of my greatest passions), and floral designer.
 I love to travel (although I am afraid to fly), and have visited several countries on 4 continents (still need to hit Africa, Australia, and Antarctica).
 I speak Spanish, a bit of Portuguese, and even less French.
 And sometime before “mommy brain” took over, I considered myself to be somewhat of a scholar.
 Education is very important to me, and I love continuing to learn about all kinds of things.
 I still have big dreams about what I’m going to be when I grow up!

-There are no days in life so memorable as those which vibrated to some stroke of the imagination. –Ralph Waldo Emerson
+My motto: There are no days in life so memorable as those which vibrated to some stroke of the imagination. –Ralph Waldo Emerson

 Wondering where to get started?
-How about checking out the top posts from the last 5 years of blogging!
+How about checking out the top posts from the last 6 years of blogging!